Environment and biodiversity

 Waste management

-Woodside works to minimise the impact of waste generation on the environment and in the communities in which we operate.
+Woodside works to minimise the impact of our waste generation on the environment and in the communities in which we operate.

 All waste streams are identified and the expected quantities are determined to ensure we have access to the capability to treat and dispose of these streams in line with our requirements.
 Waste streams we typically manage for our activities include drilling fluids, general waste, scrap metal, chemicals and plastics.